Kaithiyin Kathali: Production

 The film was produced by A. K. Velan under his own banner Arunachalam Studios.
 He also wrote the story and dialogues and directed the film.
 Cinematography was done by V. Ramamurthi while the editing was done by V. P. Natarajan.
 K. P. Muthu was in charge of art direction and P. S. Gopalakrishnan handled the choreography.
 Still photography was done by Thiruchi K. Arunachalam.
 The film was shot at Arunachalam Studios and was processed at AVM Studio.

 Soundtrack

-Music was composed by K. V. Mahadevan while the lyrics were penned by Thanjai N. Ramaiah Dass, A. Maruthakasi and Kannadasan.
+Music was composed by K. V. Mahadevan.
 A lyric penned by Mahakavi Subbramania Bharathiyar was also included in the film.